SebastianNi/machine_learning_capstone_project/README.md

 ### Run

-Load the file with jupyter notebook using the following command:
+Unzip the dataset file **dataset.zip** and load the jupyter notebook file using the following command:

 ```jupyter notebook Human_Activity_Recognition_with_Smartphones.ipynb```